-About the The Gallery has two entries: ramp access with two automatic doors from Church Street and stair access from the Council chambers via Building Bourke St. The Gallery is part of the Civic Centre which also houses Goulburn Mulwaree Council and the Goulburn Mulwaree Library.
-About our Programs The Gallery has a number of programs available to visiting groups.
+About the The Gallery can be accessed by the public from ramp access with two automatic doors from Church Street.
+The Gallery is part of the Building About our Programs Civic Centre which also houses Goulburn Mulwaree Council and the Goulburn Mulwaree Library.
+The Gallery has a number of programs available to visiting groups.
 Details are an outline only and may be altered depending on our class needs: Preschool tour and talk- approximately 45mins, free.
-Includes a short talk in the Gallery on 4-5 focus works, groupie including a story and songs based on core concepts explored in the Gallery (relating to EYLF outcomes), a small paper based art activities and other games in the Children's Room.
+Includes a short talk in the Gallery on 4-5 focus works, groupie including a story and songs based on core concepts explored in the Gallery (relating to EYLF outcomes), a small paper based art activities and other games in the Education Studio.
 Primary tour and talk- 1 hour, free.
-Includes a Gallery talk and discussion on exhibition and 5-6 focus works and a paper based art activity in the children's room High school tour and talk- 1- 1.5 hours, free.
-Includes a Gallery talk and discussion on the exhibition relating the works to the Conceptual framework and 4 frames followed by a short theoretical exercise.
+Includes a Gallery talk and discussion on exhibition and 5-6 focus works and a paper based art activity in the Gallery or Education Studio.
+High school tour and talk- 1 - 1.5 hours, free.
+Includes a Gallery talk and discussion on the exhibition relating the works to the Conceptual framework and 4 frames followed by a short theoretical exercise and sketching activity in the Gallery.
 OSHC and holiday group tour and workshop- 1-1.5 hours, small fee per student.
-Includes a short tour and talk in the Gallery on 4-5 focus works followed by a practical activity in the Gallery workshop.
-TAFE and tertiary learning groups- 1hour, free.
+Includes a short tour and talk in the Gallery on 4-5 focus works followed by a practical activity in the Education Studio.
+TAFE and tertiary learning groups- 1 hour, free.
 Includes a Gallery talk and discussion on the exhibition relating the works to the subject requirements followed by a short theoretical exercise.
 Disabled and special needs groups- 1 hour, cost depending.
 Tour, talk, activity or workshop depending on your student needs.
 Self-guided tours- program designed by visiting groups, free.
 Please contact the Gallery to book larger classes to avoid a clash with other visiting groups.
 Outreach programs- 1 hour, cost depending.
-Includes a talk or practical activity in your classroom with the Gallery Education Officer Artist workshops and public programs- various times and program outlines, cost various.
-Art trails are designed for children and other visitors to complement the exhibition viewing experience.
-Art trails encourage discussion, conceptual thinking and creativity.
-Art trails are either found within the Gallery space as wall labels or as a paper based activity in the Children's Room Cater your visit The Gallery endeavours to provide an age appropriate, educational, meaningful and enjoyable experience to each and every visiting group.
-To ensure you get the most out of your visit, please provide the following information to the Gallery: Class name and stage Class subject or topic Class size and number of accompanying teachers/volunteers Any special needs or additional requirements of students Any prior learning or interests of the class which may relate to the exhibition or talk (i.e. you have been studying; symbols in art OR the process of printing OR an important concept explored in the exhibition such as sustainability) Other Requirements Students and staff are advised to wear flat, no slip footwear to enable ease of movement across all Gallery floor surfaces including stairs and steps.
+Includes a talk or practical activity in your classroom with the Gallery Education Officer.
+Artist workshops and public programs- various times and program outlines, cost various.
+Art trails and Education Kits are designed for children and other visitors to com Cater your visit The Gallery endeavours to provide an age appropriate, educational, meaningful and enjoyable experience to each and every visiting group.
+To ensure you get the most out of your visit, please provide the following information to the Gallery: Class name and stage.
+Class subject or topic.
+Class size and number of accompanying teachers/volunteers.
+Any special needs or additional requirements of students.
+Any prior learning or interests of the class which may relate to the exhibition or talk (i.e. you have been studying; symbols in art OR the process of printing OR an important concept explored in the exhibition such as sustainability).
+Other Requirements Students and staff are advised to wear flat, no slip footwear to enable ease of movement across all Gallery floor surfaces including stairs and steps.
 Backpacks are not permitted in the Gallery.
 Please leave these at school where possible or notify the Gallery so that adequate space can be made for the storage of bags whilst you are visiting.